Search Anywhere

 Can I launch my own craft on the lake

 You can use your own kayak or paddleboard at designated spots for a fee within Cotswold Water Park.
-Recommended lakes for these activities include Lake 12 (ROX), Lake 32, Lake 86, and the 4 Lakes area.
-Please note:
+If you are stopping at a lodge on the lake then your fees may include lake access.

 Is there a beach at Cotswold Water Park